 for test readers.
 Students requiring recorded textbooks, note takers, or interpreters may also utilize the early registration system provided by the office.

-Located in 216 Pratt Hall, Disability Support Services is connected to Advising and Testing.
+Located in 216 Pratt Hall, Disability Access and Advising is open during regularly scheduled IUP hours.
 Visit the Parking Services for the most up-to-date ADA guides/maps of campus locations.

 Fraud, Waste, and Abuse Hotline